nyamuda/todo-app/README.md

 - **JWT-Based Authentication:**
    The app uses **JWT tokens** for secure authentication and authorization.
 Tokens are generated on login and included in all API requests to protect user data.
 - **Google OAuth Integration:**
    Users can also register and log in using their **Google account** securely.
+The feature is currently being verified by Google and will be ready shortly after approval.

 ### 📧 Forgot Password & Password Reset